Future Trends in the Hospitality Industry: Casegoods Furniture

 • Interior decor

-More than 60 percent of U.S. travelers consider environmental impacts before booking a hotel.
+More than 70% of U.S. travelers consider environmental impacts before booking a hotel.
 They want to know your brand prioritizes green initiatives, especially when it comes to hotel furniture.
 They’re not entirely interested in just reusing towels.

 The good news: Many hotels actively seek casegoods furniture manufacturers that are Forest Stewardship Council (FSC) certified.
 This will likely remain the case for hotel design trends for years to come as guests seek peace of mind knowing wood harvested for furniture is: